 At the corner of 52nd and Holmes is a stairway to campus.
 Newcomb Hall is immediately to the north from the top of the stair.
 On the south end of the building (the side facing the stair) is an elevator entrance which will take you to the top floor (3rd level) into our research room.

-University parking rules require all visitors to campus (persons who are not UMKC students, faculty, or staff) to use metered lots (one hour for a $1) or to have a visitor hang-tag.
-The hang tags are good for parking in any lot on campus for the day indicated on the tag and can be purchased at the WHMC/UA-KC office for $7.00.
-They may also be used to void a parking ticket.
-If you receive a parking citation, return it to us along with $7.00 to pay for the tag and we will take care of it.
+University parking rules require all visitors to campus (persons who are not UMKC students, faculty, or staff) to use metered lots or to have a visitor hang-tag.
+Parking at metered lots is $1.25 per hour; the meters DO NOT accept debit cards, only bills ($1, $5, $10, and $20) and coins.
+The hang tags are good for parking in any lot on campus for the day indicated on the tag and can be purchased at the SHSMO-KC office for $7.00.

 Tracey L. Howerton, Senior Manuscript Specialist